SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal (pstu-diary)/app-proposal.typ

 = Related Work

 - @pstu_old_diary *PSTU Diary (পবিপ্রবি ডায়েরি) - Old Version* - Old version, no longer maintained.
 It lacks the ability to update contact information and has a less intuitive user interface.
-It also doesn't support iOS or web platforms.
+It also doesn't support iOS or web platforms.[1]

 - @pstu_old_diary_admin *PSTU Diary (পবিপ্রবি ডায়েরি) - Admin Version* - Only for Admin, with unstable API.
 It is not available for general users and has limited functionality.
 Database is not well-structured.
+And it uses MySQL as for the database source, which is not well protected with row level security.[2]

 = Scope